-Twenty-six-year-old Asmita Kumari, a resident of a tier-two city in the north Indian state of Bihar, cleared three rounds of tests, from written and physical ones to interviews, to become the first female police officer in her family.
+Twenty-six-year-old Asmita Kumari, a resident of a tier-two city in the north Indian state of Bihar, cleared three rounds of tests, from written and physical ones to an interview, to become the first female police officer in her family.
 She received a great deal of help during her test preps from an unorthodox source: the podcasts.

 “If not for those podcasts, I would not have cleared my physical exam as being stuck in my room for two months had taken away all my drive.
 Listening to several motivational speakers was therapeutic as they inspired me to give my best,” Kumari said.

-When the lockdown was lifted in April, she told KrASIA, that the podcasts motivated her to go for her physical training so much that she didn’t take even a day off for 2.5 months.
+When the lockdown was lifted in April, she told KrASIA, that the podcasts motivated her to go for her physical training so much that she didn’t take even a day off for two-and-a-half months.

-Indian technology startups such as KukuFm, Pratilipi, ShareChat, and other content companies are relying on the increasing demand from consumers who prefer to consume educational and entertainment content in their local language, to make a dent in the untapped lower tier cities of India.
+Indian technology startups such as KukuFm, Pratilipi, ShareChat, and other content companies are relying on the increasing demand from consumers who prefer to consume educational and entertainment content in their local language, to make a dent in the untapped lower-tier cities of India.

 Unlocking the potential

-After spending two to three years on user acquisition and building platforms, these local language-focused startups have now started to monetize the content—a much awaited move for the industry.
+After spending two to three years on user acquisition and building platforms, these local language-focused startups have now started to monetize the content—a much-awaited move for the industry.

 “When we started the company the most common question we were asked by people in the industry was ‘Will your users pay you for the content?’
-After going through the interaction between users on our platform, we knew that they would not hesitate to pay if we put out good content,” Lal Chand Bisu, founder of online audio platform KukuFM, told KrASIA.
+After going through the interaction among users on our platform, we knew that they would not hesitate to pay if we put out good content,” Lal Chand Bisu, founder of online audio platform KukuFM, told KrASIA.

-Apart from KukuFM, other startups that have built products for Bharat users—a term used for lower tier cities of India—have also started to monetize the content they have amassed on their platform.
+Apart from KukuFM, other startups that have built products for Bharat users—a term used for lower-tier cities of India—have also started to monetize the content they have amassed on their platform.

 “We crossed 20 million users early this year and that is when we decided it’s time to start monetizing.
-Since, we have different products on the platform, our plan is to monetize them differently,” Ranjeet Pratap Singh, founder of Pratilipi, told KrASIA.
+Since we have different products on the platform, our plan is to monetize them differently,” Ranjeet Pratap Singh, founder of Pratilipi, told KrASIA.

-A couple of months ago, the company started charging a onetime fee to users who want to read recently released chapters of comic books which come out every week.
+A couple of months ago, the company started charging a one-time fee to users who want to read recently released chapters of comic books which come out every week.
 It’s a freemium model as of now: if readers choose to wait for a week then that chapter becomes free.

 “We are soon going to launch something called creator subscription.
 Think of it like Twitch, where you subscribe to your favorite creator and then you get extra feature and content from them,” Singh said.

 “Our thesis has always been that people are going to pay as long as they get great content.
-It’s just a matter of time and as soon as we have enough quality content and traffic people will pay.
+It’s just a matter of time, and as soon as we have enough quality content and traffic, people will pay.
 We were never afraid of monetization kicking off,” he said.

 Pratilipi’s focus on providing creators a large platform to showcase their creativity is not limited to its own platform.
 It is working with book publishers to help writers strike a publishing deal.